-David Watson – aka, Sam the Skunkman – discusses his cannabis seed collection and the importance of preserving cannabis landraces in order to be able to create advanced cannabis cultivars in this 2021 interview.
+Tune in to an interview with David Watson – aka, Sam the Skunkman – in which the legendary underground cannabis breeder discourses upon his seed collection and the crucial importance of preserving cannabis landraces in order to be able to create the advanced cannabis cultivars of the future.

 A controversial figure, Watson is widely credited with breeding Skunk #1, which in the reckoning of most experts with real experience of working at scale is the only modern high-THC cannabis hybrid that’s genuinely true-breeding.